solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/03_00-1_Query_PostgreSQL_pgAdmin.md

 3. Keep the Query Tool window open for use in the next section.

-### Update data in the inventory table using the Query Tool results grid
+### Update data in the products table using the Query Tool results grid

 The output of the previous query displays ther results in a spreadsheet-like format.
 This data is editable in-line.